ShubhangiChaudhary/FanPage.github.io/README.md

 # ShubhangiChaudhary.github.io
-This is my college project.
+This is my first college project.
+I worked on Web Development.